-That being said, we don’t think aloe vera is a total hoax—many of its properties make it a logical acne-fighting ingredient.
-The problem with aloe vera for acne isn’t that it’s completely ineffective, it’s that we just don’t know enough to say anything for sure.
+That being said, we don’t think aloe vera is a hoax either—many of its properties make it a logical acne-fighting ingredient 💪.
+The problem with using aloe vera to treat acne isn’t that it’s completely ineffective; it’s that we just don’t know enough to say anything for sure.

-We’ve been using aloe vera in our medicine since 1550 BC, and that was simply the first time someone wrote it down; we may have started using it much earlier.
-Surely by now we would have figured out exactly how it works, or at least if it really works at all.
-We have studied it, extensively, but we still don’t have many answers, mainly because of how hard it is to study aloe vera.
+We’ve been using aloe vera in our medicine since 1550 BC, and that was simply the first time someone wrote it down.
+We have studied it ourselves, extensively, but we still don’t have many answers, mainly because of how hard it is to study aloe vera.

 Aloe vera research faces two unique challenges: first, there are over 400 species of aloe; and second, some of aloe vera’s basic compounds easily break down under the forced conditions of research.

-The problem with having over 400 species of aloe to study is that it’s easy for things to get mixed up, especially when one particular type of aloe (aloe vera) is the most well-known.
+The problem with having over 400 species of aloe to study is that it’s easy for things to get mixed up, especially when one particular type of aloe (aloe vera) is the most well known.
 Studies done on coral aloe or aloe squarrosa may find certain healing or anti-inflammatory properties, but that does not mean those properties also apply to aloe vera.
-However, because most people think of aloe and aloe vera as the same thing, those studies can be easily misinterpreted, and misinformation can spread.
-But it’s not only a social problem.
-Many researchers study multiple aloe species at the same time, thus creating a very unstable test group, and often inconclusive results.

-The other issue with studying aloe vera is the instability of some of its compounds.
-Aloe vera contains polysaccharides which can easily break down when exposed to heat, acid, or even with the passage of time.
-Used at home, these elements would not necessarily come into play, but they are all common in laboratory studies.
-In the process of studying the aloe vera, the researchers are skewing their own data.
+Another issue that studying aloe vera might present is the instability of some of its compounds.
+Aloe vera contains polysaccharides that can easily break down when exposed to heat, acid, or even with the passage of time.
+Using pure aloe vera 🍃straight from the plant might negate these effects, but it might present problems to researchers.

 How Aloe Vera Affects the Three Main Causes of Acne: Claims vs. Reality